Syncing 10,000 leads/mo? GET A DEMO

 The last touch attribution operates exactly like first-touch, except the credit is given to the last interaction in a customer’s journey.
 This model is typically used to establish the value of the final touchpoint.

 A good example of this marketing attribution model would be if a customer saw an advertisement for your brand on Facebook and then viewed your product on your main site.
-However, they decided not to buy.
+However, they decided not to buy it.

 This customer then went on to see a billboard ad for your product, and made a purchase.
 Based on the last-touch model, the billboard will receive all the conversion credit.